lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   for `gpu`, `gpumem`, `rcpu`, `rmem`, `rgpu`, and `rgpumem`
 * `std` is an abbreviation for `jobm,user,duration,host`

-The default keyword set is `jobm,user,duration,cpu-avg,cpu-peak,gpu-avg,gpu-peak,mem-avg,mem-peak,gpumem-avg,gpumem-peak,host,cmd`.
+The default keyword set is `std,cpu,mem,gpu,gpumem,cmd`.

 ### Systems